Skip to main content

 Environment Variables

 All of the CLI arguments can be set as environment variables.
-The environment variables should be prefixed with DRO- and use uppercase letters.
-For example, the --eth-rpc-url argument would be set as DRO-ETH-RPC-URL.
-The - indicates a new level in the hierarchy.
+The environment variables should be prefixed with DRO__ and use uppercase letters.
+For example, the --eth-rpc-url argument would be set as DRO__ETH__RPC_URL.
+The __ indicates a new level in the namespacing.

 Example configuration: